marmelab/react-admin/docs/Resource.md

 ## `icon`

-Admin-on-rest will render the `icon` prop component in the menu:
+React-admin will render the `icon` prop component in the menu:

 ```jsx
 // in src/App.js